frontendbcn/mis-recursos/README.md

 * [HTML Validator by W3C](https://validator.w3.org/) Check if your HTML markup is valid and contains no errors.
 Official W3C tool.
 * [CSS Validator by W3C](https://jigsaw.w3.org/css-validator/) Check if your CSS code is valid and contains no errors.
 Official W3C tool.
 * [Optimizilla](http://optimizilla.com/) Compress up to 20 JPEG and PNG images while keeping a good level of quality.

+## POPULAR BLOGS & COMMUNITIES

+* [Stack Overflow](https://stackoverflow.com/) The biggest programmer community.
+Ask and find answers to HTML, CSS and JS questions.
+* [Smashing Magazine](https://stackoverflow.com/) A very popular web design and development blog, writing about all things coding and designing.
+* [Sitepoint](http://www.sitepoint.com/) A hub for web developers to share their passion for building incredible Internet things.
+* [Front End Front](https://frontendfront.com/) A place where front-end developers can ask questions, share links, and show their work.
+* [Hey Designer](https://heydesigner.com/) Curated articles for designers and front-end developers.
+* [Designer News](https://www.designernews.co/) A community of people in design and tech, to discuss and share interesting things in the industry.
+* [Web Designer Depot](https://www.webdesignerdepot.com/) The very best in web design news, views, techniques, and resources.